microsoftgraph/msgraph-sdk-powershell/src/Devices.CorporateManagement/Devices.CorporateManagement/docs/v1.0-beta/Update-MgUserManagedDevice.md

     - `[Drives <IMicrosoftGraphDrive[]>]`: A collection of drives available for this user.
 Read-only.
     - `[EmployeeHireDate <DateTime?>]`: The date and time when the user was hired or will start work in case of a future hire.
 Supports $filter (eq, ne, not , ge, le, in).
     - `[EmployeeId <String>]`: The employee identifier assigned to the user by the organization.
 The maximum length is 16 characters.Supports $filter (eq, ne, not , ge, le, in, startsWith, and eq on null values).
     - `[EmployeeLeaveDateTime <DateTime?>]`: The date and time when the user left or will leave the organization.
-To read or write this property, the calling app must be assigned the User-LifeCycleInfo.Read.All or User-LifeCycleInfo.ReadWrite.All permissions respectively.
-To read this property in delegated scenarios, the admin needs one of the following Azure AD roles: Lifecycle Workflows Administrator, Global Reader, or Global Admin.
-To write this property in delegated scenarios, the admin needs the Global Administrator Azure AD role.
+To read this property, the calling app must be assigned the User-LifeCycleInfo.Read.All permission.
+To write this property, the calling app must be assigned the User.Read.All and User-LifeCycleInfo.ReadWrite.All permissions.
+To read this property in delegated scenarios, the admin needs one of the following Azure AD roles: Lifecycle Workflows Administrator, Global Reader, or Global Administrator.
+To write this property in delegated scenarios, the admin needs the Global Administrator role.
 Supports $filter (eq, ne, not , ge, le, in).
 For more information, see Configure the employeeLeaveDateTime property for a user.
     - `[EmployeeOrgData <IMicrosoftGraphEmployeeOrgData>]`: employeeOrgData
       - `[(Any) <Object>]`: This indicates any property can be added to this object.
       - `[CostCenter <String>]`: The cost center associated with the user.
 Returned only on $select.
 Supports $filter.